-This time of the year isn’t just busy with preparing for the holidays and all the guests you’ll have, it’s also known for bringing unwelcomed sicknesses into our houses, and when you are trying to prepare your house for guests laying sick on the couch is just not an option.
+While Christmastime is busy enough with preparing for the holiday and preparing your house for all the guests that are coming, it’s also known for bringing unwelcomed sicknesses into your home and family – and when you’re busy getting everything ready for Christmas, lying sick on the couch just isn’t an option.

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)

-8 HOLIDAY CLEANING TIPS (to keep your house spotless this season)
+8 HOLIDAY CLEANING TIPS to keep your house spotless this Christmas season

 1. CREATE A CLEANING SCHEDULE

-List lovers, you’ll be all over this step.
+My fellow list lovers, you’ll be all for this step.

-Making a list is a quick, painless task that will truly help you in the long run since, especially during this time of the year, your brain is likely already going at a 100 miles an hour, and you don’t need to pack it full of other stuff.
+Making a list is a quick and painless task that will help you in the long run since, especially during this time of the year, your brain is likely already going at a 100 miles an hour, and you simply don’t have room to remember anything else.